edubart/nelua-lang/docs/pages/overview.md

 print(a, i) --outputs: nil 0
 ```

-Zero initialization can be **optionally disabled** using the `<noinit>` [annotation](#annotations),
+Zero initialization can be **optionally disabled** using the `<noinit>` [annotation](#annotations).
-although not advised, usually one would do this only for micro optimization purposes.
+Although not advised, one could do this for micro optimization purposes.
 {:.alert.alert-info}

 ### Auto variables

-Variables declared as `auto` have its type deduced early based only in the type of its first assignment:
+A variable declared as `auto` has its type deduced early based only on the type of its first assignment:

 ```nelua
 local a: auto = 1 -- a is deduced to be of type 'integer'